Xzentosia/Xzen-Game-Manager/README.md

 It scans installed games, shows original and compressed sizes, tracks saved space, and can safely decompress games back to normal when needed.

 > [!IMPORTANT]
 > The compression system uses Windows `compact.exe` with built-in NTFS compression algorithms.
+IMPORTANT: due to 25MB limit i cannot share the FSR DLLs on the repository.
+The releases have them.

 > It does **not** repack, crack, delete, or rewrite game archives.
 FSR management is separate and only replaces DLL files.